evansnyamekye/blog-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank Sadaf and Ben for always availing themselves of details project discussions.
+I want to thank Sadaf and Ben for always availing themselves of detailed project discussions.
 I thank Microverse for the chance to become a software developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>